Top-of-atmosphere radiation over the last millennium reconstructed from proxies: Methods

+Because the physical gridded state exhibits significant spatial correlation at seasonal resolution, we perform a large dimensionality reduction prior to LIM training.
+We accomplish this by first subtracting the global means from the gridded state, then calculating the empirical orthogonal functions (EOF) of the area-weighted gridded residuals.
+Explicitly separating the global means preserves their variance, which is particularly beneficial for spatially noisy fields such as RSR.
+We then construct the state vector from the global means and truncated principal components (PCs):

-where semicolons denote vertical stacking, and $\tilde{\mathbf{x}}_{n}^\text{var}$ represents the leading $n$ PCs for variable $\text{var}$, standardized by the square root of the retained variance after truncation.
-SICn/SICs refer to Arctic/Antarctic SIC.
-The truncation ranks $n$ were chosen subjectively based on the cumulative variance explained, trading off reconstruction fidelity and degrees of freedom required for LIM training.
-We use the same number of PCs for each model prior, despite differences in the explained variance (Fig.~S1).
-This ensures a fair comparison since the number of degrees of freedom is comparable.
+where semicolons denote vertical stacking, and $\tilde{\mathbf{x}}_{1+n}^\text{var}$ represents the global mean, followed by the leading $n$ PCs for variable $\text{var}$.
+For Arctic and Antarctic sea ice (SICn and SICs), we do not separate the global mean and use only the leading 10 PCs.
+The global mean is standardized by its temporal standard deviation, and the PCs are standardized by the square root of their retained variance after truncation.
+The truncation ranks $n$ were selected subjectively based on the cumulative variance explained, trading off reconstruction fidelity and degrees of freedom required for LIM training.
+To ensure a fair comparison across model priors, we use the identical number of PCs for each, despite variations in the actual variance explained (Fig.~S1).
+Mapping this EOF-space state vector $\mathbf{x}$ back to the physical gridded state amounts to a simple linear transformation.

-The dynamical and stochastic components of the LIM are determined from climate model simulations.
-We train LIMs on the CMIP6 last-millennium simulations (past1000 and past2k; \citealp{Jungclaus2017}) from the following models: MPI-ESM1-2-LR, CESM2-WACCM-FV2, and MRI-ESM2-0.
-These are the ``model priors'', hereafter referred to as MPI, CESM, and MRI \citep{Mauritsen2019,Danabasoglu2020,Yukimoto2019}.
-We exclude MIROC-ES2L (MIROC) from LIM training due to its Antarctic sea ice low bias~\citep{Hajima2020}.
-Last-millennium simulations from other models exist but either lack needed variables, like SIC, have issues with the implementation of forcings, or have not been published.
+We train LIMs on the CMIP6 last-millennium simulations (``past1000'' and ``past2k''; \citealp{Jungclaus2017}) from the following five models: MPI-ESM1-2-LR, CESM2-WACCM-FV2, MRI-ESM2-0, EC-Earth3-Veg-LR, and MIROC-ES2L~\citep{Mauritsen2019,Danabasoglu2020,Yukimoto2019,Doscher2022,Hajima2020}.
+These are the ``model priors,'' hereafter referred to as MPI, CESM, MRI, EC-Earth, and MIROC.
+Last-millennium simulations from other models exist but either lack necessary variables, like SIC, or have not been published.
 Previous reconstructions like \citet{Perkins2021} and \citet{Meng2025} train LIMs on CMIP5 models.
 However, only since the CMIP6 generation are these models able to faithfully simulate TOA radiation, mainly due to better representations of the low-cloud SW effect~\citep{Loeb2020}.

-Each LIM is used separately in the DA algorithm to assimilate proxies, yielding three reconstructions, each containing 400 members (details provided below).
-Multi-model ensembles have proven effective in reducing reconstruction error, particularly in regions distant from proxies~\citep{Parsons2021}.
+We exclude Antarctic sea ice from the MIROC-based LIM during our analysis due to its Antarctic SIC low bias~\citep{Hajima2020}.